Xbox Series X restock date — track on Twitter, Walmart, Best Buy and more

-Xbox Series X restocks are very hard to find, let alone securing a console when you spot one.
-And even the Xbox Series S sells out pretty quickly.
-You have to be both lucky and fast.
+It's been near impossible to find Xbox Series X restock this week.
+However, we have some good news.
+GameStop current has Xbox Series S restock.
+In addition, we're expecting a Xbox Series X restock from Best Buy at some point today.

-But Tom's Guide is here to help.
-We keep track of the latest Xbox Series X and Seires S restock rumors, tips and drops.
-And we've pulled together a suite of U.S. retailers to help you have a one-stop-shop for finding where to buy the Xbox Seires X and Series S.
+We're keeping track of the latest Xbox Series X and Series S restock rumors, tips, and drops.
+We've also pulled together a suite of U.S. retailers to help you have a one-stop-shop for finding where to buy the Xbox Series X and Series S.

 Where to buy Xbox Series X: Restock links and updates